Yangshuo Guangxi, China Travel Guide

 The rivers around Yangshuo lend themselves to peaceful and adventurous water activities.

-Immerse yourself in local culture through food and traditions.
+Dive into local culture through food and traditions.

-Respectful interactions create positive experiences for all.
+Respectful interactions create good experiences for all.

 Understand local dining customs and sensitive topics to avoid.